Updated August 2017

 models, along with a compact two-burner of your choice.
 This allows two or more people to cook at once and will likely take up less space in your vehicle during transport.
 By itself, the single burners scored the lowest in the group cooking category.
 But with prices right around $30, they make a fantastic addition to own, and you won't end up paying hundreds of dollars to lug around a giant stove.
 If you have a bigger group, bring it; if you don't, you can leave it at home!

 is another compact option with lots of potential for group cooking.
 With the additional purchase of a JetLink Accessory Hose

 , you can hook up another Eureka stove and run both of them off the same fuel source, literally doubling your available cooking area.
 You can alternatively purchase the Luna Satellite Burner

 that allows you to attach a JetBoil.
-Neither of these are cheap options however, with the JetLink hose retailing for $39.95, and the Luna Burner for $59.95 (not including the JetBoil Flash
+Neither of these is a cheap option, however, with the JetLink hose retailing for $39.95, and the Luna Burner for $59.95 (not including the JetBoil Flash

 We loved being able to boil water super quickly (on the Spire LX), without taking up burner space.